-Protection of Confidential Information from the Background and Drug Screenings

-Information obtained from the result of student background and drug screenings will be treated as confidential information, and protected from unauthorized access.
-Authorization to view the results will be limited to individuals who make clinical assignments and designated individuals at clinical sites requesting the information for students placed at the sites.
+Protection of Confidential Information from the Background and Drug Screenings will be limited to individuals who make clinical assignments and designated individuals at clinical sites requesting the information for students placed at the sites.
 Release of the results of criminal background and drug screenings to clinical sites is given for the purpose of clinical placement.
 In the event that a student is prevented from enrolling in and/or completing a clinical course or courses due to the results of the drug screen and/or criminal history background, a copy of the results and a memorandum summarizing the rationale and action(s) taken at that time will be securely maintained by School of Health Sciences or School of Nursing in accordance with program policy.